 - Bring to a boil over high heat.
 Once boiling, reduce to a low simmer over low heat.
 It should still be lightly bubbling.
 Cover and simmer until pasta is al dente, about 8 minutes.
 Stir every 2-3 minutes to prevent sticking.

 - Once pasta is al dente, remove the lid and simmer until the sauce is thickened.
-Taste for salt and stir in fresh spinach, red pepper flakes and optional add-ins.
-Garnish with freshly ground black pepper, fresh basil and nutritional yeast to taste.
+Taste for salt and stir in fresh spinach, nutritional yeast, and red pepper flakes.
+Garnish with freshly ground black pepper, fresh basil, and lemon wedges.